 With that out of the way, if you have a couple of cameras, I’d highly recommend a modular system like the one that BlackRapid uses.

-I’ll often have one camera in hand, and another in my bag, and having the freedom to pick and choose which one to have, and how to carry it, is fantastic.
+I’ll often have one camera in hand, and another in my bag.
+Having the freedom to pick and choose which one to have, and how to carry it, is fantastic.

 While the straps themselves are excellent, it’s the adapter (called the FastenR) that connects to the camera that makes their system so slick for managing multiple cameras.